xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 You can test this one the same way as the loads.

-Now, of course, it's a RATHER  small  step to use these to handle assignment  statements.
+Now, of course, it's a _rather_  small  step to use these to handle assignment  statements.
 What we'll do is  to  create  a  special version   of  procedure  `Block`  that  supports  only   assignment statements, and also a  special  version  of `Expression` that only